Oswald Reid: Medal citation

-During the operations he was wounded.

 His Victoria Cross is displayed at the National Museum of Military History in Johannesburg.

 Later life

 On the fourth anniversary of the start of the war, 4 August 1918, at a commemoration in Johannesburg, Reid received a ceremonial sword on his son's behalf, who was still serving in Mesopotamia.
 On All Saints Day 1919, Oswald Reid attended a reunion at Radley where he was very welcome indeed.
 The boys were granted a half-holiday at Reid's request.
 The editor of the Radleian of the day recorded the event.
 A great reception was held with a dinner and speeches.
 He met Reid personally, and little had changed despite his military hardships.
 He had fallen in love with a sister of an old school chum, but she had married another man.
 He was feeling quite depressed about it.
 But Reid was a tall good looking robust, strong young man, well-liked and popular.
 He had a ready smile and good humour, never complained about his wounds and bore his infirmities manfully.
 He hid his VC in a tree trunk ashamed by his embarrassment.
 When he left Radley Reid returned to his base.
 On 6 February 1920 he was demobilized and travelled home to South Africa.
 On 1 April, he resigned his army commission, taking up a new commission in the Transvaal Scottish Regiment with the rank of captain.
 He was he first secretary of the Comrades of the Great War League (later the British Empire Service League and now called the South African Legion) he entered the political sphere winning a seat at Troyeville in March 1920.

 On Monday 25 October he fell ill going to the office, but insisted on working.
-Two days later he died from gastro enteritis due to complication from wounds received.
+Two days later he died from gastro enteritis due to complication from the wounds he received during the war.
 His funeral took place on Sunday 31 October 1920, at St Mary's Cathedral, Johannesburg.
 Crowds thronged the streets to see off their hero.
 The procession cortege passed along the street to the cemetery.
 Acting-Major Reid is buried in Braamfontein Cemetery in Johannesburg.